-Electrical installation requirements
+Table 3-2 Electrical installation requirements

 Question Yes No Comments Is the electrician aware of all requirements and specifications highlighted in this guide?
-(Required) Is the single-phase line voltage inside the specified voltage range, 200-240 V?
-(Required) Specify nominal mains voltage: Are there dedicated lines to connect the printer's power cords?
+(Required) Is the single-phase line voltage inside the specified voltage range, 200-240 П (Required) V?
+Specify nominal mains voltage: Are there the dedicated lines to connect printer's power cords?
 NOTE: Do not use a power strip (relocatable power tap) to connect both power cords.
-(Recommended) Have branch circuit breakers (2 poles, 16 A/20 A general) been correctly installed for each dedicated line?
-(Required) Has the Residual Current Circuit Breaker (also known as Ground Fault Circuit Interrupter) (2 poles, 30 mA residual, at least 20A capacity) been correctly installed if required or recommended?
+(Required) Have branch circuit breakers (2 poles, 16 A/20 A general) been correctly installed for each dedicated line?
+(Required) Have the Residual Current Circuit Breaker (also known as Ground Fault Circuit Interrupter) (2 poles, 30 mA residual, at least 20A capacity) been correctly installed if required or recommended?
 (Required) Is the Power Distribution Unit (PDU) correctly installed?
 (Required) Are the grounding conductors properly installed for each wall receptacle (wall socket)?
-(Required) Are the wall receptacles (wall sockets) suitable for the power-cord plug type provided by HP?
-(Required) Are the wall receptacles (wall sockets) and electrical installation suitable for the printer's rated current?
-NOTE: See Wall receptacles and power cords on page 9 and Single- phase power on page 8 for further information.
+(Required) Are the wall receptacles (wall sockets) suitable for the power cord plug type provided by HP?
+(Required) Are the wall receptacles (wall sockets) and electrical installation suitable for the printer's rated current ?
+(5 : 1) NOTE: See Wall receptacles and power cords on page 10 and Single-phase power on page 8 for further information.
+(Required) Are the wall receptacles (wall sockets) placed close enough to the printer that the plugs can be plugged and unplugged easily?
 (Required)

-Electrical installation requirements (continued)

-Question Yes No Comments Are the wall receptacles (wall sockets) placed close enough to the printer that the plugs can be plugged and unplugged easily?
-(Required)

-Electrical configuration requirements

 Question Yes No Comments Do you need an Uninterrupted Power Supply (UPS) or step-up transformer?
 If so, is it correctly installed?

-Networking and computer requirements

-Question Yes No Comments Is the RIP computer and software ready for installation?
+Table 3-4 Networking and computer requirements Question Yes No Comments Is the RIP computer and software ready for installation?
 Have network connections been supplied as per spec?
-Do you need a Web proxy?
+Do you need a web proxy?
 If so, write down proxy server name and port.
 Do you have a color sensor that is compatible with your RIP?
 Do you have a LAN cable long enough to connect the printer to the network?

-Environmental requirements

-Question Yes No Comments Have the temperature and humidity requirements been satisfactorily met in the print production area?
+Table 3-5 Environmental requirements Question Yes No Comments Have the temperature and humidity requirements been satisfactorily met in the print production area?
 Have the temperature and humidity requirements been satisfactorily met in the storage area?
 Is the print production area free from dirt and dust?
 Does the print production area have sufficient lighting?
 Have you checked and met the ventilation requirements specified in the site preparation guide?
-(Required)

-Other requirements

-Question Yes No Comments Have you arranged for supplies such as substrate and Eco-Carton ink cartridges to be available on the day of installation?
+(Required) Table 3-6 Other requirements Question Yes No Comments Have you arranged for supplies such as substrate and Eco-Carton ink cartridges to be available on the day of installation?
 Have you met the requirements specified in this guide?
-(Required)
+(Required) Table 3-7 Customer information Please enter the requested information Date of site preparation completion Education Completion Site preparation guide edition number or copyright date

+Customer signature

-Please list any specific COVID requirements you may have in place that our team needs to be aware of, before dispatching a technician to your location.
+ny specific COVID req a technician to your • ay have in plac e that our team needs to be awar e of, before

-I hereby declare that the details above are true and correct to the best of my knowledge and belief, and I will inform you of any changes therein, immediately.
-In case any of the above information is found to be false or untrue, I am aware it will result in delays of my installation.
+aispattning a technician to your ocation.

+you of any c clare that the details hanges therein, imm I result in delays of n ediately.
+In case a •

+Signature:

-Signature: Date:
+Date:

-Legal information

-© Copyright 2023 HP Development Company, L.P.

-Edition 1, July 2023

-Legal notices

-The information contained herein is subject to change without notice.

-The only warranties for HP products and services are set forth in the express warranty statement accompanying such products and services.
-Nothing herein should be construed as constituting an additional warranty.
-HP shall not be liable for technical or editorial errors or omissions contained herein.